Mindinventory/Flutter-review-page-interaction/README.md

     To customising the bottom Arc menu use ArcChooser

-    Modifications can be done with Fonts,Colors and Arc item widths in Arc menu
+    Modifications can be done with Fonts,Colors and Arc item width in Arc menu

     check <a href="https://github.com/Mindinventory/Flutter-review-page-interaction/blob/master/lib/ArcChooser.dart">ArcChooser.dart</a> to customise it.